Aalto-CFD/DLBFoam/README.md

 ![OpenFOAM 8](https://img.shields.io/badge/OpenFOAM-8-brightgreen)

 DLBFoam is an open-source library for OpenFOAM.
-It introduces dynamic load balancing and a zonal reference mapping model for faster chemistry calculation in parallel simulations.
+It introduces dynamic load balancing and a zonal reference mapping model for fast chemistry calculation in parallel simulations.

 ## Why do I need this?